spindlymist-knytt/php-knytt-bin-unpacker/README.md

 Every public function in `knytt_bin` accepts an optional `$options` parameter.
 See the documentation for `ParseOptions` for more details.

+## Security

+There are potential security risks associated with unpacking user-provided .knytt.bin files.
+This library has the following checks in place to mitigate risk:

+- Paths are limited to 256 bytes in length by default.
+This prevents reading an unbounded amount of data into memory if the file is corrupt or constructed with malicious intent.
+- Paths containing `..` as a component are rejected and will raise an exception.
+- Absolute paths such as `/path/to/file` and `C:\path\to\file` are rejected and will raise an exception.
+- The `extract_*` functions accept a `$max_file_size` parameter that limits the number of bytes that may be extracted for a single file.
+An exception will be raised if that limit would be exceeded.
+The default is 256 MiB.

 ## Benchmarks

 This isn't particularly scientific, but here are the results of running the benchmarks on the entire library